MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-facebook.md

 ## Known limitations

 - Up to 10 million customer profile per export to Facebook Ads Manager.
-- Export to Facebook Ads Manager is limited to segments.
+- Export to Facebook Ads Manager is limited to segments and you can only create or update custom audiences of type "customer list" in Facebook.
 - Exporting segments with a total of 10 million profiles can take up to 90 minutes to complete.

 ## Set up connection to Facebook Ads Manager